5 Types of Shower Curtain Rods: Which Style is Best for You?

 We’ve just given you a good foundation for this, and it’s arguably the most important step.
 Before you buy your rod, you need to figure out what kind of shower curtain rod you need.

-First, figure out if you need an L-shaped or rectangle shower curtain rod.
+First, figure out if you need an L-shaped shower rod or a D-shaped shower curtain rod.
 If not, then you just have to choose for your own personal preference.

 If you’re fine with your current shower curtain rod and just need a replacement, you can just grab a new one of the same style.
 If you have a standard shower, but you’re interested in giving yourself an upgrade, then consider a curved and/or double shower curtain rod.